DeVo225/thomasdevuono/README.md

 # Work

 I currently work as an Account Manager at [Lickability](https://lickability.com), a detail-oriented studio in New York City building delightful apps for happy clients.
-If you are in need of any help with mobile app development or you have a great app idea you'd like to turn into reality, [let's talk!](tom@lickability.net)
+If you are in need of any help with mobile app development or you have a great app idea you'd like to turn into reality, let's talk!
+My email is <tom@lickability.net>

 # Markdown